timwiesner/logs-analysis/README.md

 * `psql -d news -f newsdata.sql`

 ### Create Views
-To successfully execute these queries, the following views must be created in the PSQL terminal:
+To successfully execute these queries, create (copy and paste) the following views in your PSQL terminal:

 `CREATE VIEW failed_requests AS
 SELECT